Unconscious mind: Nineteenth century

-Freud's view
+Freud

 Sigmund Freud and his followers developed an account of the unconscious mind.
-It plays an important role in psychoanalysis.
+He worked with the unconscious mind to develop an explanation for mental illness.

-Freud divided the mind into the conscious mind (or the ego) and the unconscious mind.
-The latter was then further divided into the id (or instincts and drive) and the superego (or conscience).
-In this theory, the unconscious refers to the mental processes of which individuals are unaware.
-Freud proposed a vertical and hierarchical architecture of human consciousness: the conscious mind, the preconscious, and the unconscious mind—each lying beneath the other.
-He believed that significant psychic events take place "below the surface" in the unconscious mind.
-He interpreted such events as having both symbolic and actual significance.
+For Freud, the unconscious is not merely that which is not conscious.
+He refers to that as the descriptive unconscious and it is only the starting postulate for real investigation into the psyche.
+He further distinguishes the unconscious from the pre-conscious: the pre-conscious is merely latent – thoughts, memories, etc. that are not present to consciousness but are capable of becoming so; the unconscious consists of psychic material that is made completely inaccessible to consciousness by the act of repression.
+The distinctions and inter-relationships between these three regions of the psyche—the conscious, the pre-conscious, and the unconscious—form what Freud calls the topographical model of the psyche.
+He later sought to respond to the perceived ambiguity of the term "unconscious" by developing what he called the structural model of the psyche, in which unconscious processes were described in terms of the id and the superego in their relation to the ego.

-In psychoanalytic terms, the unconscious does not include all that is not conscious, but rather that which is actively repressed from conscious thought.
-Freud viewed the unconscious as a repository for socially unacceptable ideas, anxiety-producing wishes or desires, traumatic memories, and painful emotions put out of mind by the mechanism of repression.
 In the psychoanalytic view, unconscious mental processes can only be recognized through analysis of their effects in consciousness.
 Unconscious thoughts are not directly accessible to ordinary introspection, but they are capable of partially evading the censorship mechanism of repression in a disguised form, manifesting, for example, as dream elements or neurotic symptoms.
-Such symptoms are supposed to be capable of being "interpreted" during psychoanalysis, with the help of methods such as free association, dream analysis, and analysis of verbal slips.
+Such symptoms are supposed to be capable of being "interpreted" during psychoanalysis, with the help of methods such as free association, dream analysis, and analysis of verbal slips and other unintentional manifestations in conscious life.

-Jung's view
+Jung

 Carl Gustav Jung agreed with Freud that the unconscious is a determinant of personality, but he proposed that the unconscious be divided into two layers: the personal unconscious and the collective unconscious.
 The personal unconscious is a reservoir of material that was once conscious but has been forgotten or suppressed, much like Freud's notion.
 The collective unconscious, however, is the deepest level of the psyche, containing the accumulation of inherited psychic structures and archetypal experiences.
 Archetypes are not memories but energy centers or psychological functions that are apparent in the culture's use of symbols.
 The collective unconscious is therefore said to be inherited and contain material of an entire species rather than of an individual.
 The collective unconscious is, according to Jung, "[the] whole spiritual heritage of mankind's evolution, born anew in the brain structure of every individual".

 In addition to the structure of the unconscious, Jung differed from Freud in that he did not believe that sexuality was at the base of all unconscious thoughts.